tanimislam/howdy/README.rst

 Quick and Dirty -- How Do I Get It Working?
 --------------------------------------------
-Although discussed in the `Sphinx documentation <Howdy_>`_, to get everything working you need pandoc_, sshpass_, and PyQt5_.
+Although discussed in the `Sphinx documentation <Howdy_>`_, to get everything working you need sshpass_ and PyQt5_.
 Getting all this on Linux machines is probably more straightforward than on Macs and Windows machines.

 To be able to use all the CLIs, GUIs, and API functionality, there are ``12`` sets of configurations that need to work: four for login, four for credentials, and four for music.